emircajic/clocklet-mod/README.md

 ### Step 2: Create Your Time Picker Script
 - Open the Script Workspace and create a new script named "SetStartTime".
-- Copy the script steps below into the script (unfortunatelly you can't copy and paste the script steps, as the FileMaker doesn't allow it, you must enter them manually):
+- Copy the script steps below into the script (unfortunatelly you can't copy and paste the script steps, as FileMaker doesn't allow it, you must enter them manually):

 #### Script: "SetStartTime"
 ```
 # Configuration (edit these values as needed)
 Set Variable [ $workingStart ; 9 ]    # 9 AM
 Set Variable [ $workingEnd ; 17 ]      # 5 PM
-Set Variable [ $webViewerName ; "StartTimeWebViewer" ]
+Set Variable [ $webViewerName ; "StartTimeWebViewer" ] # Name of the webviewer object as you put it in the layout
 Set Variable [ $targetField ; "YourTable::StartTime" ] # Note that this is a string noting the field name, not the field itself.

 # Check if this is a callback from the clocklet